-The Kohm Yah-mah-nee Visitor Center is open April 1 - November 30.
+The Kohm Yah-mah-nee Visitor Center is open year-round.
 Information, wilderness permits, restrooms and water are available year-round in the vestibule of the Kohm Yah-mah-nee Visitor Center.
 It is located at the southwest entrance of the park.
 The Loomis Museum, located at the northwest entrance by Manzanita Lake is open during the summer through early fall.
-For more information about operating hours click here.
+Read more about operating hours.

 Are there showers?

 Coin operated 24-hour showers are located at the Manzanita Lake Camper Store during the summer season.

 Where can I stay without camping in the park?

 Drakesbad Guest Ranch is open June to October and is located in Warner Valley.
 Often, reservations need to be made at least 6 months in advance.
 For more information, please see the Drakesbad Guest Ranch website.
 Rustic camping cabins are also available at Manzanita Lake.
 Please call (530) 335-7557 or visit lassenlodging.com for information.
 For reservations, please call 877-444-6777 or visit www.recreation.gov.

 How much does it cost to visit the park?

 Park entrance fees apply year-round.
 A 7-day pass is $30 per vehicle or a Lassen Volcanic annual pass is $55.
 To learn more about park fees and passes, please visit fees and passes.

 Do I need a reservation to enter the park?